AbsaOSS/spline-spark-agent/README.md

 Available dispatchers:

 - `HttpLineageDispatcher` - sends lineage to an HTTP endpoint
+- `HttpOpenLineageDispatcher` - sends lineage to an HTTP endpoint in OpenLineage format
 - `KafkaLineageDispatcher` - sends lineage to a Kafka topic
 - `ConsoleLineageDispatcher` - writes lineage to the console
 - `LoggingLineageDispatcher` - logs lineage using the Spark logger